-This course has two mandatory exercises and one written report, which must be approved before you can sit the final exam.
+This course has two mandatory assignments and one written report, which must be approved before you can sit the final exam.

 In case of many students, the final exam may be written.

-Two mandatory exercises and one written report must be approved before you can sit the final exam.
+Two mandatory assignments and one written report must be approved before you can sit the final exam.

 Examination support material